buddhamagnet/scraped/README.md

 * The scraper is returned in a factory function.
 * The document is now a field on the scraper struct.
 * The document is created using an ```io.Reader``` value for easier testing.
 * This means the tests can now pull raw HTML from tests fixtures for parsing.
+There is an open PR that pulls the fixture data from strings also (using ```strings.NewReader```).
 * Some concurrency has been added for element processing via a ```WaitGroup```.

 ### NOTES